Related:Steve Navaroli: No tears in this loss for York Catholic

 The performance amounted to an 11-0 run that ended York Catholic's chance to win its first state title since 2008.

 The Irish didn't score in the fourth quarter until Deanna Chesko's free throws with 1:10 left.
-By that time, a five-point lead became a deficit of eight.

 Senior Morgan Klunk said, defensively for her Irish, Bishop Canevin broke past their traps at midcourt to get clear looks at the basket.
 Klunk played her final high school game Friday and, when she emerged from the locker room having experienced a loss for the first time since early February, there were no tears.
 Hardly even any sign of them.